Satisfactory Academic Progress

 At the end of each semester, the College Advising Center notifies all students who did not meet SAP requirements via their LOOP

 email.
 In addition, students who have attempted 160 credits or more are notified by the College Advising Center via their LOOP

 email.
 Students who are in good standing do not receive any notification.

 If I don’t meet the SAP requirements one semester, what happens?

-Students who do not meet SAP after one semester are placed on Academic Warning.
+Undergraduate students who do not meet SAP after one semester are placed on Academic Warning.
 Students placed on Academic Warning have one semester to raise their cumulative GPA to at least a 2.0 and/or their completion rate to at least 67%.
 Students who have attempted 160 credit hours or more will also be placed on Academic Warning and have one semester to complete their degree program.
 While on Academic Warning, students are eligible to continue enrollment and receive financial aid.

 After the academic warning period, students who did not meet the SAP requirements or who did not complete their degree program will be dismissed from the College.
 In rare cases, students may appeal their academic standing.